elysemontano/elyse-lecture-notes/react/react-events-inputs-notes.md

   ## Setting State
     - Now that we are capturing the values from the input we can set them to state.

-    - Create a state object.
+    - Create a state variable.
     - Remove console.log and replace with this.setState()
     - Adding a value attribute to connect the state object with what is showing up in the input field
     - With several attributes it is best practice to drop the attributes onto additional lines